CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Map item does nothing
 - Clock item does nothing
 - Clicking to the bonus enemy room in dungeon 1 crashes the game
-- Entering the Wizard room by any means crashes the game
 - Link's health does not update

 ## Minor Known Bugs: